beamer-bridge/beamer/docs/source/whitepaper.rst

 ~~

 Other competitors seem to have prioritized easy implementations over user experience.
-For example, most bridges make it necessary for the end user to do two transactions on two different roll-ups.
+For example, most bridges make it necessary for the end user to do two transactions on two different rollups.
 This costs time and requires on-boarding in advance. **We want to focus on the best possible UX**.
-This accounts for all users in the system.
+This applies to all users in the system.

 - Fast execution for the end user
 - One transaction (send and receive directly)
+- Fees are paid in the rollup's native coin and all funds are moved to the target rollup

 The service provider (market maker, liquidity provider) needs to have predictability over the costs and gains.
-Additionally, it has to be guaranteed to be refunded for the service he provided.
+Additionally, there has to be a guarantee of a refund for the service provided.

 Optimistic protocol
 ~~~~~~~~~~~~~~~~~~~

 In order to guarantee the above, the protocol is designed in an optimistic manner.
 The protocol is streamlined for
 the optimal case where no evildoers attempt to attack it.
-We then make sure that anyone attacking the system can be
+We then make sure that anyone attacking the system will be
 punished financially.
+The protocol also tries to make up for additional opportunity costs suffered by the victims.
-We also economically incentivize honest participant to enforce the security of the
+This is done by forwarding the punishment to the victim.
+We also economically incentivize honest participants to
-protocol.
+enforce the security of the protocol.

-The Protocol
+The protocol
 ------------

-The protocol is separated into games with different levels of economic incentives.
+The protocol is separated into two games with different levels of economic incentives.
 Those economic incentives
 interfere only slightly with each other.
 This model is chosen to cover the problem of economic viability of fraud
 proofs when it comes to very low amounts of earnings.